PayPal Fees for Australia: A Full Guide 2026

 If you’re sending a payment domestically in AUD, there are also options available to let you avoid PayPal fees entirely.
 Simply pay with your PayPal balance, or a linked bank account for a fee free PayPal domestic transfer.
 Fees do creep in if you’re using a card to make your AUD payment – in this case you’ll pay 2.6% + a fixed fee based on the currency involved (0.30 AUD if you’re sending locally).

-Where PayPal fees become unavoidable – and on the high side – is when you’re converting currencies or moving money across borders.
+Where PayPal fees become unavoidable is when you’re converting currencies or moving money across borders.
 Here’s what you’ll pay in this case:

 Payment type/fee Send a personal PayPal payment overseas Shop online internationally